googleapis/python-aiplatform/README.rst

         credentials=my_credentials,

         # customer managed encryption key resource name
-        # will be applied to all Vertex AI resources if set
+        # will be applied to all Gemini Enterprise Agent Platform resources if set
         encryption_spec_key_name=my_encryption_key_name,

         # the name of the experiment to use to track